 A proper diet that includes fresh fruits, vegetables, essential fatty acids, adequate protein and whole grains should be recommended.
 A healthy balanced diet is important for women, especially athletes who engage in strenuous exercises as well as those with nutritional deficiencies.
 These women should consult their nutritionist to make sure that they are following an appropriate diet.

-Young women who are involved in weightlifting, softball and basketball have a smaller chance of developing eating disorders than those who partake in dance or any other sports.
+Young women who are involved in weightlifting, softball and basketball have a smaller chance of developing issues than those who partake in dance or any other sports.

 Prognosis for Oligomenorrhoea